 Representational Design Challenge

 For the past few years, several folders have participated in an informal "design challenge," in which each entrant attempts to compose a specified subject from a single uncut square.
-This year, the challenge topic is "Gorilla, Orangutan, Chimpanzee or Bonobo."
+This year, the challenge topic is "Cars and Trucks."
 Entrants will have their own table at the exhibition, and the entries will go on to be shown at the Origami Tanteidan Convention in August.
 There are no prizes or awards (other than the respect of your peers, which is priceless).
-For details, see here (scroll down to the bottom for instructions).

 OMGNYC (Origami Meetup Group) Oversized Folding Competition at OrigamiUSA Convention